 You can also design a custom model based on a pretrained image classification CNN.
 For more details, see Design an SSD Detection Network.

-You can design a custom SSD model programatically or use the Deep Network Designer app to manually create a network.
+You can design a custom SSD model programatically or use the Deep Network Designer (Deep Learning Toolbox) app to manually create a network.
 The app incorporates Computer Vision Toolbox™ SSD features.

 To design an SSD Multibox detection network, follow these steps.